V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

 ## [How use the code](#indice)
 <a id="3"></a>

-You need to clone the folder [Mock_trial_version](https://github.com/V-Nathir/The-origin-of-a-late-type-galaxy.-Cosmological-simulations./tree/main/Mock_Trial_Version)
+You need to clone the folder [Mock_trial_version](https://github.com/V-Nathir/The-origin-of-a-late-type-galaxy.-Cosmological-simulations./tree/main/Mock_Trial_Version)  and download the mock data https://drive.google.com/drive/folders/18cbDmcUqcDPyPLp7qfNrgPJ6FpN2Twf_?usp=sharing